Mobile menu

 • 1/3 cup FullSun sunflower oil, or avocado oil or very mild tasting olive oil

-• 1 tsp gluten-free dijon mustard, or honey mustard or spicy mustard
+• 1 tsp gluten-free Dijon mustard, or honey mustard or spicy mustard

 • 1/2–1 tsp sugar, maple syrup or honey

-• Salt and pepper
+• Salt and pepper to taste

 • 2-3 Tbsp. fresh parsley, unchopped, just cut off stalks